Contact information:

 History

 The Pikes Peak Jazz And Swing Society was founded on January 13, 1985, when some 35 individuals met at the Raintree Inn for an organizational meeting and jam session.
-As stated in the original bylaws, the purpose of the society was: to preserve, support and foster jazz in its various forms; to provide encouragement to jazz musicians in their effort, including providing scholarships for jazz education; to assist members in their knowledge and enjoyment of jazz; to provide a focal point for the exchange of information about jazz and jazz musicians; and to provide a social environment in which to experience jazz.
+As stated in the original bylaws, the purpose of the society was: to preserve, support and foster jazz in its various forms; to provide encouragement to jazz musicians in their efforts; to provide scholarships for jazz education; to assist members in their knowledge and enjoyment of jazz; to provide a focal point for the exchange of information about jazz and jazz musicians, and to provide a social environment in which to experience jazz.
 Elected to the new Board of Directors were Bob Simon (President), Russ Chapman (Vice-President), Von Alter (Secretary/Treasurer), and Peggy Bartley and Frank Stadler (Members-At-Large).
 A logo was designed, and non-profit status applied for and approved by the state of Colorado.
 PPJASS joined the American Federation of Jazz Societies as a charter member.

 Also established in the first year of its existence, and continuing to this day, are the weekly Jazz In The Parks concerts presented by PPJASS, the city of Colorado Springs and various sponsors.
 Under the direction of Laura Davis, this event began with a series of six concerts in 1985, and has grown to a full slate of performances offered every Wednesday night from 6:00 to 8:00 PM throughout the summer.
 A different band is featured in a different park each week, with crowds in the hundreds (and sometimes thousands) appreciating the outdoor ambience.
 These concerts are free and open to the public.
 The Springs Contemporary Jazz Big Band kicks off each summer season, and as of late has been bringing in big-name guest artists.
 Bobby Shew, Carl Fontana, Gary Foster, Frank Mantooth, Denis DiBlasio, Pete Christlieb, Chuck Findley and Bill Watrous have all appeared with the band.
 The final concert of each summer is usually with the United States Air Force Band of the Rockies, the Falconaires.